 Some traditions are better broken . . . but how?

 Universities are challenged to help Greek organizations come up with ways to combat hazing.
-Through our Students Halt Hazing committee, we are working closely with the Greek organizations and their officers to educate them on the policies against hazing and alternative activities.
+Alongside of student leaders, University officials are working closely with the Greek organizations and their officers to educate them on the policies against hazing and alternative activities.
 Providing alternative programming is not the only solution to rid your organization of hazing.
 Replacing a questionable activity with another activity does not attack the problem completely.
 To deal effectively with hazing in your organization, you should make efforts to increase:

 - Awareness among your members – Use case studies, surveys, news stories, international policy statements, or special national publications that discuss hazing practices to help inform members of the dangers and negative ramifications of hazing.